biochunan/bio-datasets/README.md

 ### Loading data with bio features from local files

-To use the built-in Feature types provided by bio-datasets, simply create a Features object from a dictionary mapping column names to feature types:
+To use the built-in Feature types provided by bio-datasets, simply create a Features object from a dictionary mapping column names to feature types.

+Each Feature type supports various configuration options (see details in __init__ methods) controlling the formats in which data is stored and loaded.

 ```python
 from datasets import Dataset, Features